DiljotSG/wave-music-player/CONTRIBUTING.md

 ### Braces

+- Braces must always be used, even around loops or if statements that only have a one line body.

+### New Line

 - Place opening braces on a new line.
 - Place closing braces on a new line.
-  - The exception is empty code blocks, which can have their opening and closing on the same line.
+  - The exception is empty code blocks, which can have their opening and closing braces on the same line.
-- Braces must always be used, even around loops or if statements that only have a 1 line body.
+- Place the `else` of and if-else statement on a new line.
+- Place the `catch` and `finally` of a try-catch on a new line.

 ### Variables

 - Variables and functions must use `camelCase`.
-- Constants must use `UPPERCASE_SEPERATED_WITH_UNDERSCORES`.
+- Constants must use `UPPERCASE_SEPARATED_WITH_UNDERSCORES`.
 - Boolean variables must use a verb like `is` or `has`, which describes the boolean.

 ### Functions